donno2048/restricted-functions/index.md

   -m mod      run library module as a script (terminates option list)
-  -           program read from stdin (default; interactive mode if a tty) -E          ignore PYTHON* environment variables (such as PYTHONPATH) -s          don't add user site directory to sys.path; also PYTHONNOUSERSITE -I          isolate Python from the user's environment (implies -E and -s) -x          skip first line of source, allowing use of non-Unix forms of
+  -           program read from stdin (default; interactive mode if a tty) -E          ignore PYTHON* environment variables (such as PYTHONPATH) -S          use the original sys.argv not the arg list -s          don't add user site directory to sys.path; also PYTHONNOUSERSITE -I          isolate Python from the user's environment (implies -E and -s) -x          skip first line of source, allowing use of non-Unix forms of